 Dissertation Committee

 Passing the qualifying exam will allow the student to advance into candidacy for the Ph.D.
 The qualifying exam must be completed before the student takes BIOD 998: Dissertation Proposal or BIOD 999: Dissertation Research.
 After passing the exam, the student must choose a dissertation committee.
 A Committee Approval form must be submitted to the Graduate Coordinator.
-The form can be found at http://pia.gmu.edu/graduate/forms .
+The form can be found in the PhD student section of biodefense.gmu.edu.
 The Program Director approves the committee and forwards it to the Chair and Dean for approval.

 All dissertation committees must consist of at least three members of the graduate faculty, at least two of whom must be from the student’s academic unit or program faculty.
 The committee consists of a dissertation chair, typically a graduate faculty member from the department or program of the student’s field of study and at least two other members of the graduate faculty.
 Only a graduate faculty member with a full-time appointment at George Mason University may serve as dissertation chair.
 Other Mason faculty, as well as individuals from outside the university, may be appointed as additional members to the committee.
 Such appointments are made where the additional member’s expertise and contribution add value to the dissertation, but appointment does not require graduate faculty status.